 Definitions

-Currency Failure: Defined as >50% loss of purchasing power in <5 years, or total currency replacement.
+Currency Failure: >50% loss of buying power in <5 years, or total currency replacement.

 Purpose: This archive is for educational context only.
-It does not constitute investment advice or prediction.
+It is not investment advice or a prediction.

-We can discuss how to think about currency risk in context—including the counterarguments and reasons why precious metals might not be right for your situation.
+We will walk you through how to think about currency risk in context — including the counter-arguments and the reasons precious metals might not be right for your situation.